 What’s the process to become an adoptive parent?

-- Call us at 1-866-90CHILD OR visit (form page here) to be connected to an adoption specialist.
+- Call us at 1-866-90CHILD OR complete the form on this page to be connected to an adoption specialist.

 - Attend an orientation session.

 - Complete the 32 hour Parent Readiness Information Development and Education (PRIDE) training.
 This training teaches the ins and outs of the foster care system, and helps both prospective foster and adoptive parents understand the child welfare system and what to expect when parenting children who have experienced trauma.

 - Complete a thorough home inspection and study (we’ll ask lots of questions!).

 - Complete background, employment and reference checks.